avalde38/PROJECT_1_AlejandroValdez/README.md

 <body>

 <h1>Me and Rodrick just vibing all good</h1>
-<pre>Rodrick is so babygirl.
+<p>Rodrick is so babygirl.<br>
-My biggest concern as a kid was wondering if i wanted to be Rodrick or be with him.
-Fine, I'll do it myself.
+My biggest concern as a kid was wondering if i wanted to be Rodrick or be with him.<br>                                                                                                                                Fine, I'll do it myself.<br>
 Rodrick rules is the best book and movie, all of his moments in the books is pure gold, he is the only normal one.